-I often get asked what are the quickest ways to grow a business, to find more clients, and make more money.
-There are several great options which will get you quick results, but using social proof is one of my top recommendations for growing your business.
-It is really key in your sales and marketing, and something that's also easy to do.
+I often get asked what are the quickest ways to grow a business, find more clients, and make more money.
+There are several great options that will get you quick results, but using social proof is one of my top recommendations for growing your business.
+It is key in your sales and marketing, and something that's also easy to do.
 The principle of know, like and trust is paramount in growing any business, and social proof helps to build trust with potential clients and customers.

 What is Social Proof?

 Social proof is a set of tools that builds your credibility as a business.
 It is a concept in which people are psychologically influenced to behave like others in a particular situation.
 What this means for your business, is that providing evidence of a similar demographic of clients enjoying and benefiting from your product or service can strongly influence a prospective client towards your business, rather than a competitor.

 What Social Proof Includes